 In addition to being a seasoned practitioner, Kaz is an accomplished writer whose works have been published in national and international journals of Chinese medicine.
 A popular speaker and lecturer, he enjoys sharing his passion for the healing arts with audiences ranging from children and high school students to medical doctors and nurses.

 Among his patients and colleagues, Kaz is known for his warm and friendly demeanor, his excellent bodywork skills, his mastery of a particularly gentle and pain-free style of acupuncture, and his love of the natural world.
+He is one of the very few acupuncturists left in the world who make their own needles, starting with small chunks of meteorite and a lot of firing and pounding, filing and polishing.
 Summing up his philosophy of healing, he says, "Needles, moxa, cupping, massage, herbs, movement - these are all just tools.
 Knowledge and skill are important, but far more important is the impulse that makes you want to use these tools in the first place: compassion, kindheartedness, love.
 Kindness really is the best medicine!"

 When not treating patients or spending time with his family, Kaz can often be found in the forest, in his garden, or in his laboratory, where he makes all his herbal tinctures, salves, and liniments by hand.